BrightPhoenix/Portfolio/README.md

 12. Book Recommendation System
 This project looks to create a recommender system in which a reader inputs the title of a book they liked, and the system will respond with recommendations for their next book to read.
 The project explores and evaluates two methods for the recommendation: rating-based and content-based.

+13. Bird Photo Identification
+This project aimed to create a model that could identify bird species shown in a photo.
+The classification model created was around 78 percent accurate.

+14. Predicting the Monetary Value of Ecotourism
+This project looked into characteristics of tourism in Tanzania and attempted to create a model that could predict potential income for local communities due to the tourism.
+Although it was able to provide some potential marketing insights, the models created at best underestimated the potential tour costs and would require further improvement.